-During the last year Holistem has been engaged in the UK, via INCOSE, the International Council on Systems Engineering (website), applying systems approaches to organisational improvement in the healthcare domain.
+During the last year Holistem engaged in the UK, via INCOSE, the International Council on Systems Engineering (website), to apply systems approaches to organisational improvement in the healthcare domain.
 Applying systems approaches in healthcare is not a ‘new thing’ but there is certainly a growing momentum to apply such approaches and the value of such approaches is recognized both within and outside the NHS.
-See the results of a joint activity between healthcare professional and the Royal Academy of Engineering, reported in the publication “Engineering Better Care”, available here (where INCOSE was also involved).
+The results of a joint activity between healthcare professional and the Royal Academy of Engineering is reported in the publication “Engineering Better Care”, available here; INCOSE was also involved.

-Holistem’s engagement with applying systems approaches successfully with a number of healthcare organisations is being reported in a presentation and paper at this year’s INCOSE UK Annual Systems Engineering Conference (ASEC), details of the conference and programme available here.
-We report out approach and outcomes in Session 1.2.
+Holistem’s engagement to apply systems approaches successfully with a number of healthcare organisations is being reported in a presentation and paper at this year’s INCOSE UK Annual Systems Engineering Conference (ASEC), details of the conference and programme available here.
+Our approach and outcomes are reported in Session 1.2.
 If you are interested in the topic, hopefully we’ll see you there – at the time of writing, registration is currently open.

 To find out more about our approaches and success in any of these areas, contact us.